Henry Barnett (banker)

 He was a banker, Alderman of Oxfordshire, and at the 1865 general election was elected as the Member of Parliament for Woodstock, holding the seat until he stood down from the House of Commons at the 1874 general election.

-Barnett played first-class cricket from 1836 to 1839, as a member of Marylebone Cricket Club, making four appearances and totalling 32 runs with a highest score of 17.
+Barnett played from 1836 to 1839, as a member of Marylebone Cricket Club, making four appearances and totalling 32 runs with a highest score of 17.

 He was the principal partner of the bank Barnett, Hoares & Co. which in 1864 became part of Lloyds Bank.
 He purchased his mansion at 100, Hamilton Terrace, St John's Wood, in 1890.

 He was born and died in London, but is buried at Glympton, Oxfordshire.